Leop4rdo/devint-tcc/backend/README.md

 and then run the following commands

 <code>
-    docker exec -it pgdb psql
+    docker exec -it database-pgdb-1 psql
     CREATE DATABASE devint_db
 </code>